allc/allc.github.io/_posts/2022-10-11-sekaictf-2022-writeup.md

 *Note: Some of the links to external sites about the challenge in this post might become unavailable in the future.*

 This is my writeup to web challenges "[Bottle Poem](https://ctf.sekai.team/challenges#Bottle-Poem-29)", "[Issues](https://ctf.sekai.team/challenges#Issues-33)" and reverse challenge "[Perfect Match X-treme](https://ctf.sekai.team/challenges#Perfect-Match-X-treme-44)" in [SekaiCTF 2022](https://ctf.sekai.team/).
+The official source code and solution provided by the challenge authors are here: <https://github.com/project-sekai-ctf/sekaictf-2022>.
 I started doing the CTF when I joined a team halfway through the CTF.
 The exploits and skills involved in these 3 challenges in this writeup includes local file inclusion (LFI), unsafe deserialization and remote code execution (RCE), improper use of JWKS, open redirect, Unity game reversing and general/reversing tooling.

 On this page: